Private Eye: History

-Ingrams continued as editor until 1986, when he was succeeded by Hislop.
+Ingrams continued as editor until 1986 when he was succeeded by Hislop.
 Ingrams remains chairman of the holding company.

 Style of the magazine

 Private Eye often reports on the misdeeds of powerful and important individuals and, consequently, has received numerous libel writs throughout its history.
 These include three issued by James Goldsmith (known in the magazine as "(Sir) Jammy Fishpaste" and "Jonah Jammy fingers") and several by Robert Maxwell (known as "Captain Bob"), one of which resulted in the award of costs and reported damages of £225,000, and attacks on the magazine by Maxwell through a book, Malice in Wonderland, and a one-off magazine, Not Private Eye.
 Its defenders point out that it often carries news that the mainstream press will not print for fear of legal reprisals or because the material is of minority interest.

 As well as covering a wide range of current affairs, Private Eye is also known for highlighting the errors and hypocritical behaviour of newspapers in the "Street of Shame" column, named after Fleet Street, the former home of many papers.
-It reports on parliamentary and national political issues, with regional and local politics covered in equal depth under the "Rotten Boroughs" column.
+It reports on parliamentary and national political issues, with regional and local politics covered in equal depth under the "Rotten Boroughs" column (named after the rotten boroughs of the pre-Reform Act 1832 House of Commons).
 Extensive investigative journalism is published under the "In the Back" section, often tackling cover-ups and unreported scandals.
-A financial column called "In the City", written by Michael Gillard under the pseudonym "Slicker", has generated a wide business readership as a number of significant financial scandals and unethical business practices and personalities have been exposed there.
+A financial column called "In the City" (referring to the City of London), written by Michael Gillard under the pseudonym "Slicker", has exposed several significant financial scandals and described unethical business practices.

-Some contributors to Private Eye are media figures or specialists in their field who write anonymously, often under humorous pseudonyms, such as "Dr B Ching" who writes the "Signal Failures" column about the railways, in reference to the Beeching cuts.
-Stories sometimes originate from writers from more mainstream publications who cannot get their stories published by their main employers.
+Some contributors to Private Eye are media figures or specialists in their field who write anonymously, often under humorous pseudonyms, such as "Dr B Ching" (a reference to the Beeching cuts) who writes the "Signal Failures" column about the railways.
+Stories sometimes originate from writers for more mainstream publications who cannot get their stories published by their main employers.

-Private Eye has traditionally lagged behind other magazines in adopting new typesetting and printing technologies.
-At the start it was laid out with scissors and paste and typed on three IBM Electric typewriters – italics, pica and elite – lending an amateurish look to the pages.
+Private Eye has traditionally lagged other magazines in adopting new typesetting and printing technologies.
+At the start, it was laid out with scissors and paste and typed on three IBM Electric typewriters—italics, pica and elite—lending an amateurish look to the pages.
 For some years after layout tools became available the magazine retained this technique to maintain its look, although the three older typewriters were replaced with an IBM composer.
 Today the magazine is still predominantly in black and white (though the cover and some cartoons inside appear in colour) and there is more text and less white space than is typical for a modern magazine.
 Much of the text is printed in the standard Times New Roman font.
 The former "Colour Section" was printed in black and white like the rest of the magazine: only the content was colourful.